Bunsenbrenner14/The-Worlds-First-Watchguesser/README.md

 ## Credits:

-- This project uses images from big watch croporations.
+- This project uses images from big watch corporations.
 Please don't sue me.
 ## License:

 This project is licensed under the Creative Commons Zero v1.0 Universal License - see the `LICENSE.md` file for details.